The Militia General: Philemon Dickinson

 A Call to Arms

-With a family caught up in revolutionary politics, it was natural that Philemon would eventually play a role along with big brother John.
-In 1775 he was offered a colonelcy in the Hunterdon County militia.
-This first patriot quickly accepted.
-By October the following year, he had risen to the rank of brigadier general – he also held a seat in the state’s provincial congress.
-During the Continental Army’s retreat across the Jerseys in 1776, Dickinson proved a valuable asset to the beleaguered George Washington.
-Dickinson’s performance under fire at Trenton in December 1776 was most noteworthy.
-There the sturdy militia general ordered his own home shelled in the heat of battle after he learned it was an enemy command post!
+With a family involved in revolutionary politics, it was natural that Philemon would eventually take part alongside his older brother John.
+In 1775, he was offered a colonelcy in the Hunterdon County militia, and he quickly accepted.
+By October of the next year, he had been promoted to brigadier general and also served in the state’s provincial congress.
+During the Continental Army’s retreat across the Jerseys in 1776, Dickinson proved to be a valuable asset to the beleaguered George Washington.
+His performance under fire at Trenton in December 1776 was especially noteworthy.
+There, the tough militia general ordered his own house to be shelled during the heat of battle after learning it was an enemy command post.

 The American attack on Trenton |